-According to Gesenius lexicon, the first definition given for moreh is in context of being an archery term and literally means an archer.
+According to Gesenius lexicon, the first definition given for "moreh" is in the context of being an archery term and literally means an archer.
 This gives us an excellent revelation that teachers aim their students toward a specific goal or target.
 Teaching is not an aimless undertaking.

 Train up a child in the way he should go,

-Finland is actually beginning an educational system that lends to this very concept in veering away from traditional schooling and moving towards a more integrated learning that is more relevant to life and career choices.
+Finland is actually beginning an educational system that leads to this very concept in veering away from traditional schooling and moving towards more integrated learning that is more relevant to life and career choices.

 Hebrew Word Pictograph for Moreh

-Rabbi Daniel Lapin, and orthodox American Jewish Rabbi, furthers this idea when he teaches that when there is a mem (watery womb) at the beginning of a word and a hey (meaning what comes from -the product) at the end of a word, as does moreh, it illustrates the transforming of a concept into a reality as imaged by a pregnancy that produces a child.
+Rabbi Daniel Lapin, an Orthodox American Jewish Rabbi, furthers this idea when he teaches that when there is a "mem" (watery womb) at the beginning of a word and a "hey" (meaning "what comes from" or "the product of") at the end of a word, as does "moreh", it illustrates the transforming of a concept into a reality as imaged by a pregnancy that produces a child.

 Could we view teaching as the impregnating of truth, concepts, and ideas, with the expectation that what is taught will be incubated, develop, and produce something useful, meaningful, and productive